frankchen76/SPFx-Workshop/Module10/README.md

 ## module-10-demo

-This is where you include your WebPart documentation.
+This demonstrated the how to customize
+* webpack
+* gulp

+## Note
+you need to install html-loader@1.3.2 for webpack v4. the latest html-loader@2.1.2 doesn't support webpack v4
-### Building the code
+## Building the code

 ```bash
 git clone the repo